-Prerequisite: Algebra II CP
+Prerequisite: Algebra II CP Requirement: Teacher recommendation

 This class is designed for the high school student who requires a rigorous perspective in the development of mathematical reasoning.
 It is designed to prepare students for success in Calculus 1 at the college level.